sandialabs/Fugu/README.md

 sphinx-build -b html -a source/ build/html
 ```
 The documentation will be in docs/build/html
 Open introduction.html.
-From this page you can you can navigate through the full website.
+From this page you can you can navigate through the full website, Fugu Module, etc.